aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Discussion

-In support of the species recognition hypothesis for plumage sexual dimorphism, we found that the odds of plumage sexual dimorphism are greater for species that migrate, have short breeding seasons, and are in sympatry with many other congeneric species (Table 1,2).
-Given the global distribution of
+Our results provide strong observational support of the species recognition hypothesis for plumage sexual dimorphism.
+We found that the odds of plumage sexual dimorphism are much greater for _Turdus_ thrush species that migrate, have relatively short breeding seasons, and are in sympatry with many other congeneric species (Table 1,2).
+Our results align with broader comparative studies of plumage sexual dimorphism where strong associations between migratory behavior [@dale2015] and  sympatry [@cooney2017] were found among many species of different passerine families.

+Interestingly, we found that chromatic plumage sexual dimorphism was most consistently and accurately predicted by breeding sympatry (Tables 1,2), with the odds of a species having chromatic plumage sexual dimorphism increasing by 41-111% with each additional sympatric species.

+ accounting for avian vision and differences in achromatic and chromatic differences in plumage appearance

 # Conclusions